teejayvanslyke/travels-with-vincent/_posts/2022-09-01-i-dont-want-to-go-back.markdown

 you're an immigrant from a less affluent country, moving to America can be an opportunity out of poverty.
 But compared to the rest of the developed world, we've messed up, severely.
-We've prioritized the illusion of individual self-determination—an tenuous illusion based on false premises—over the development of the commonwealth.
+We've prioritized the illusion of individual self-determination—a tenuous illusion based on false premises—over the development of the commonwealth.
 That has left us with crumbling, inadequate infrastructure, housing that's built for the rich few, ever-increasing healthcare costs, and a society of self-help gurus